bloodwass/mixout/README.md

 # Reference
 Cheolhyoung Lee, Kyunghyun Cho, and Wanmo Kang, Mixout: Effective regularization to Finetune Large-scale Pretrained Language Models, _International Conference on Learning Representations_ (2020).

+# Additional Information
+Stephen Roller also implemented mixout in his gist [[link]](https://gist.github.com/stephenroller/f45a372e231825f9f5578e9e705f4e95).
+His implementation is actually mixconnect similar to dropconnect.
+(It is also introduced in the mixout paper.)
+However, unlike my implementation, *MixWrapper* can wrap most of nn.Module's and that you do not need to make your mixed module such as *MixLinear* in **module.py**.
+If you do not need to customize mixout, his code is convenience to use.